hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

 * `labels` - (Optional) A set of key/value label pairs assigned to the disk.
 This
     field is only applicable for persistent disks.

+* `resource_manager_tags` - (Optional) A tag is a key-value pair that can be attached to a Google Cloud resource.
+You can use tags to conditionally allow or deny policies based on whether a resource has a specific tag.

 <a name="nested_scratch_disk"></a>The `scratch_disk` block supports: